 As a Hennepin County volunteer guardian ad-Litem, I have come to know second and third-generation families of under-treated traumatized children with drug problems, violent boyfriends and serious mental health problems that are now having their own next generation of soon to be neglected and abused (traumatized) children.
 Children who will bring their drug and behavioral problems to school and the community.
 It’s inevitable that there will be another generation of traumatized children entering our schools every five years and squad cars soon after.

 About a third of the youth in child protection are proscribed psychotropic medications nationally.
 In 2014, 20,000 one and two-year old children were proscribed Prozac and similar medications.
 About 2/3 of the youth in the Juvenile Justice System have mental health issues and half that number have serious, chronic and multiple issues.

 Minnesota’s former Supreme Court Chief Justice Kathleen Blatz clearly defined the problem by stating that 90% of the youth in the Juvenile Justice System have come up through the Child Protection System.
 Almost all felons have passed through the Juvenile Justice System.
 We will never build enough prisons or jails to manage our current approach to mental health and traumatized citizens that are in place in our nation today.

-Add to that a substantial number of under-treated, shell shocked military veterans that have become law enforcement officers, the militarizing of of police departments throughout the nation and what is happening on our city streets becomes understandable (inevitable).
+Add to this the militarizing of of police departments throughout the nation and what is happening on our city streets becomes understandable (inevitable).

 It would help if more lawmakers understood these issues and voted their conscience instead of their politics for the policies governing our lives and well-being as a society.

-If this article resonates with you, please share it widely (especially with your legislators & people that impact policy).
+If this article resonates with you, please share it widely (especially with your legislators & people that vote).